cs3org/OCM-API/README.md

   }
 ```

-- '(request-target)' contains the reached endpoint and the used method,
+- `(request-target)` contains the reached endpoint and the used method,
-- 'content-length' is the total length of the payload of the request,
+- `content-length` is the total length of the payload of the request,
-- 'date' is the date and time when the request has been sent,
+- `date` is the date and time when the request has been sent,
-- 'digest' is a checksum of the payload of the request,
+- `digest` is a checksum of the payload of the request,
-- 'host' is the hostname of the recipient of the request (remote when signing outgoing request, local on incoming request),
+- `host` is the hostname of the recipient of the request (remote when signing outgoing request, local on incoming request),
-- 'Signature' contains the signature generated using the private key and details on its generation:
+- `Signature` contains the signature generated using the private key and details on its generation:
-  * 'keyId' is a unique id, formatted as an url. hostname is used to retrieve the public key via custom discovery
+  * `keyId` is a unique id, formatted as an URL; hostname is used to retrieve the public key via custom discovery
-  * 'algorithm' specify the algorithm used to generate signature
+  * `algorithm` specify the algorithm used to generate signature
-  * 'headers' specify the properties used when generating the signature
+  * `headers` specify the properties used when generating the signature
-  * 'signature' the signature of an array containing the properties listed in 'headers'.
+  * `signature` the signature of an array containing the properties listed in `headers`.
 Some properties like content-length, date, digest, and host are mandatory to protect against authenticity override.

 ### How to generate the Signature for outgoing request

 After properties are set in the headers, the Signature is generated and added to the list.

-This is a pseudo-code example to generate the `Signature` header for outgoing requests:
+This is a pseudo-code example for generating the `Signature` header for outgoing requests:

 ```code
 headers = {